What We Offer

 How do I sign up for an evaluation?

 Simply call or e-mail us (include a phone number where we can contact you).
-A $200 deposit, applied toward the cost of the evaluation, is required to schedule.
+Completion of all paperwork and a non-refundable $250.00 deposit, applied toward the cost of the evaluation, is required to schedule.

 What will the evaluation do for me/my child?